troytop/troytop.github.com/_posts/2013-05-14-trying-out-jenkins.markdown

  http://stackoverflow.com/questions/5784329/how-can-i-make-jenkins-ci-with-git-trigger-on-pushes-to-master

-Running into a few problems though.
+Running into a few problems though with the Jekyll buildpack.